 Well, theobromine, an actively dangerous compound in chocolate is kind of like caffeine.
 The amount of theobromine in a given type of chocolate differs by dark and roast; white chocolate contains very little theobromine, but would likely make your dog sick from all the milk and sugar, while cooking, baking or faulty dark chocolate is the worst.
 One ounce of baker's chocolate or eight ounces of milk chocolate is enough to give a 50 lb dog chocolate poisoning.

 How do I stop my dog from barking?

 There are quite a few ways but the main one is to remove the motivation.
 Ignore the barking.
 Desensitize your dog to the stimulus.
 Teach your dog the "quiet" command.
-Lastly, keep your dog occupied and tired.
+Lastly, keep your dog occupied and busy.